 - Admissions Test Scores

 - Essay or Writing Sample

-Extracurricular Activities ranked 12th, with only 5.6% of the respondents consider it to have “considerable importance”.
+Extracurricular Activities ranked 12th, with only 5.6% of the respondents considering it to have “considerable importance”.

 Why?
 To refer back to the idea that colleges are communities, they want students that will enhance that sense of community.
 If the students all had the same resume, same activities, same passion, and hobbies, a college would be a mighty boring place.
 Right?

 Therefore, too often students are ill-informed in the decisions they make as to what activities they should focus on, why they should focus on those activities, and how best to manage their time while balancing life/school.

 Part of the implied task of the college admissions office is to identify students who would contribute to various school clubs, interest groups, and other activities on and off-campus.
 As a result, the admissions officers look for Breadth and Depth when they read the student’s activity profile.

 - Breadth – the student should have an interest in more than just one area of academics and extra-curricular activity, unless in a few special cases when the student is a world-class musician, athlete, or scholar.

 - Depth – the student should invest at least a substantial portion of his/her weekly schedule in the activity, and preferably, the student receives recognition both inside and outside of the school for the activity.